christyguajardo/azure-network-protocols/README.md

 ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/403fb260-fa8f-49f5-91c6-5a1fe43a9c74)

-Initiate a perpetual/non-stop ping from VM1 to VM2.
-Restart the capture data in Wireshark, click on the green shark fin to clear data.
+We are now going to initiate a perpetual/non-stop ping from VM1 to VM2 Restart the capture data in Wireshark, click on the green shark fin to clear data.
 Click on Continue without saving data

 ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/16202d13-c75d-4119-9e8c-38c555fb8909)